 Traffic Signal and Pedestrian Signal Head Warrant Handbook PTM-TSPSHB-E This handbook provides traffic operations practitioners with a guide to using the Canadian Traffic Signal and Pedestrian Signal Head Warrant Matrix Procedure a calculation tool which is also provided; and to ensure that the procedure is applied in a consistent and comprehensive way.
 The Traffic Signal and Pedestrian Signal Head Warrant Handbook describes the matrix warrant methodology, and the principles and assumptions behind the procedure.
-The handbook dentifies the input data required for the warrant analysis and describes how each of the warrant components is calculated.
+The handbook identifies the input data required for the warrant analysis and describes how each of the warrant components is calculated.
 A number of case studies, with variations on each case study, are provided to highlight the sensitivity of each component within the warrant calculation.
 Note: This handbook is an updated version of, and replaces, Traffic Signal Warrant Handbook (2007).
 Disponible en français : Guide de justification des feux de circulation et des feux pour piéton (2014)

-Traffic Signal Guidelines for Bicycles
+Traffic Signal Guidelines for Bicycles PTM-TSGB-E

 Traffic Signal Guidelines for Bicycles helps practitioners plan, design and implement traffic signals for bicycles in Canada.
 Bicycle signals are used to facilitate safer traffic flows of, and between, motor vehicles and bicycles.
 The signals may be installed at intersections where significant bicycle traffic volumes or conflicts exist.
 Conventional traffic control signals provide safe and convenient passage for cyclists through the vast majority of intersections.
 However, there are circumstances in which the addition of bicycle-specific traffic signals can make cycling safer and more attractive.
 The objective of doing so isn't necessarily to give cyclists priority over other roadway users but rather to permit the safe and efficient shared use of intersections and roadways.

-Media type: eBook, Print 2014 Member Price: \$ 59.00, Regular Price: \$ 79.00
+Media type: eBook, Print Member Price: \$ 59.00, Regular Price: \$ 79.00

-Pavement Asset Design and Management Guide PTM-PADMG-E This Guide is a consolidation of Canadian pavement design and management practices.
-It provides a theoretical understanding of issues, a summary of best practices and is intended to be applicable across Canada for varying conditions and jurisdictions.
-Tools for the management of transportation infrastructure assets are included.
-The Guide emphasizes routine maintenance and preservation as important aspects of payement management.
+Pavement Asset Design and Management Guide PTM-PADMG-E

+The Guide emphasizes routine maintenance and preservation as important aspects of pavement management.
 Key industry issues such as sustainability, climate change and new innovations are highlighted.
 Low volume road design and management is addressed.
 The Guide explicitly highlights provincial practices in addition to municipal practices.
 State-of-the-art is explored and future opportunities are identified throughout the Guide.
 The document is a guide rather than a comprehensive design manual and each of its fifteen chapters provides numerous additional resources for further reference.
 The Guide is intended for a diverse range of users, practitioners and managers.
 Academic users will find this Guide a valuable reference.
 The private and public sector will use the Guide as a design and management tool, particularly when training new technologists, engineers and managers.
 This Guide replaces the previous version, Pavement Design and Management Guide (1997).
 Special for students: Full-time students providing proof of eligibility can buy this publication for \$199.
 Email publications@tac-atc.ca your academic program name, course title, name of professor or dean, and copy of your student ID, for instructions.
-Call 613-736-1350 with questions Media type: eBook, Print 2013 Member Price: \$ 299.00, Regular Price: \$ 399.00
+Call 613-736-1350 with questions.
+Media type: eBook, Print Member Price: \$ 299.00, Regular Price: \$ 399.00

-PRIMER: Pavement Asset Design and Management Guide

-PRM-PADMG-F

-For more on this subject, refer to Pavement Asset Design and Management Guide (2013), PTM-PADMG-E, available for purchase in the TAC Bookstore.
+PRIMER: Pavement Asset Design and Management Guide PRM-PADMG-E For more on this subject, refer to Pavement Asset Design and Management Guide (2013), PTM-PADMG-E, available for purchase in the TAC Bookstore. http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/padmg\primer\for\publishing.pdf Media type: PDF Download 2013 Free

-$http://tac-atc.ca/sites/tac-atc.ca/files/site/doc/resources/padmg_primer_for_publishing.pdf$

-Media type: PDF Download

-2013

-Free